external-secrets/external-secrets/design/011-deprecate-olm.md

 Users might complain - but then they can fork the archived repository to build their own OLM builds locally.

 ## Alternatives
-Find community members and separate the repository out of the org.
+Find community members to handle the maintanence aspect of it.
+Have a new dedicated OLM repository in/out of the org.
 Make this be maintained by other parties than external-secrets maintainers.

+Do not use the current olm helm operator anymore as anyways this is not really supported.